[Updated 21 Oct 2022]

 If you have any comments or issues with the new user interface, please provide feedback to GEDmatch via their Support Request form.
 The link is found on the Dashboard page and also at the bottom of most other pages via the ‘Can we help you?‘ button.

-Continue reading to learn how to use all the most popular GEDmatch Classic features.
-They still work the same way in the New version, but the dashboard and tool pages look a bit different.
-I will update to the new images as soon as I can.
+The most popular GEDmatch Classic features still work the same way in the New version, but the dashboard and tool pages look a bit different.

 One-to-Many DNA Comparison – Basic